 - Polysporin, because I am allergic to Neosporin.

-- Benedryl & Claritin with the active ingredient loradine.
+- Benadryl & Claritin with the active ingredient loradine.

 - Personal prescriptions – I use the steroid cream Desonide.
 You may want to include an epi-pen.